Class 2 (Barn Owls) 2025 - 2026

 RE

 In our RE lessons, we will continue to use the Questful RE planning.
-In the first half term we will be learning about the Harvest festival in the Christian calander and also learning about world faiths before moving on to Christmas in the second half term.
+In the first half term we will be deepening our understanding of who Jesus was and also learning about the importance of Shabbat (the sabbath) in Judaism before moving on to Easter in the second half term.

 Our whole school and class roundabout worships, alongside our class reflection areas and partnerships with our local churches allow the children opportunities to explore our Christian values and develop their own thoughts, reflections and spirituality.